dvrpc/low-stress-bike-routing/README.md

 # low-stress-bike-routing

-backend that provides low-stress bike routes for the DVRPC region
+This app is a FastAPI backend that provides low-stress bike routes for the DVRPC region using `pgrouting` queries within a `PostGIS` database.
+It uses DVRPC's [LTS GIS data](https://dvrpc-dvrpcgis.opendata.arcgis.com/datasets/dvrpcgis::bicycle-lts-network/about) as the analysis network.

 ## Requirements